CLNEulalia/Balancing-Binary-Trees/.github/ISSUE_TEMPLATE/assignment-submission.md

 2. What are the different types of imbalances?
 Give a short description of each.

-3. What is a right-left imbalance, and how would you correct it?
+3. What is an example of a tree with a right-left imbalance, and how would you correct it?

 ## Graphs